-Lewis Hine was a social reformer who photographed small children working in dangerous, dirty jobs.
+Lewis Hine, a social reformer, photographed small children working in dangerous, dirty jobs.
 He visited textile mills around the country, where children had to be careful lest they fall into the moving machines.
 In the caption to the photo of a mill in Georgia, Hine wrote,

 Some boys and girls were so small they had to climb up on to the spinning frame to mend broken threads and to put back the empty bobbins.

-A few days later the newspaper reported it was the successful strike of the Brunswick children that led the adults to walk off the job.
+Then a few days later the newspaper reported the successful strike of the Brunswick children led the adults to walk off the job.

 ...boys 8 to 14 years of age struck for higher pay, got it, and thus led to strikes in [the] spinning and mule rooms.